lk-code/htmlc/README.md

 #### options
 you can use the following options with the new command:

-`-d --docker` - creates a simple Dockerfile with nginx configuration
+`-d --docker` - creates a simple Dockerfile with nginx configuration.

 **example:** `htmlc new -d`

-`-t --template` - creates a project based on the given template name
+`-t --template` - creates a project based on the given template name.
+If several templates matching the search filter are found, a url can be specified (which must be available in one of the template repositories!)

 **example:** `htmlc new -t Demo`

-`-v --vscode` - add configuration directory for Visual Studio Code (.vscode) and settings-file
+`-v --vscode` - add configuration directory for Visual Studio Code (.vscode) and settings-file.

 **example:** `htmlc new -v`